 She serves on Savannah State University’s Journalism and Mass Communications Advisory Board and the College of Business Administration’s Center for the Advancement of Creativity and Entrepreneurship.
 As Adjunct Professor, teaching Strategic Writing, Advertising, Public Relations, Project and Crisis Management, her students are exposed to the same private and customized training she provides to seasoned executives, politicians, children of celebrities and young professionals.
 She serves as guest speaker for various women’s empowerment, leadership, entrepreneurship and youth oriented workshops and organizations.

 Fox has earned a list of outstanding credentials during her career, with features in Billboard, Ebony, Essence, Vibe, Sister2Sister, The Tavis Smiley Show, Fox News, and several local NBC and ABC affiliates to name a few.
-In 2011, she was awarded the Southern Regional Press Institute Career Achievement Award, and listed among New York City’s top twenty-five most powerful women in philanthropy, music, fashion, STEM and the arts by Black Enterprise.com.
+In 2019 and 2011, she was awarded the Southern Regional Press Institute Career Achievement Award, and listed among New York City’s top twenty-five most powerful women in philanthropy, music, fashion, STEM and the arts by Black Enterprise.com.

 She holds a Master’s degree in Integrated Marketing from Roosevelt University, and dual Bachelor’s degrees in Journalism and Mass Communications and Business Administration from Savannah State University.
 Fox also owns and manages a boutique integrated marketing consulting agency, Boopa!
 Marketing, specializing in strategic and integrated branding campaigns for small businesses and corporate brands.